UXARRAY/uxarray/docs/userguide.rst

 These user guides provide additional detail about specific features in UXarray.

-`Compatibility with HoloViz Tools <user-guide/holoviz.ipynb>`_ Using UXarray with HoloViz tools
+`Compatibility with HoloViz Tools <user-guide/holoviz.ipynb>`_ Use UXarray with HoloViz tools